ad6398/ad6398/_pages/about.md

 ## Brief history

 I was born and raised in India.
 I completed my undergraduate studies in Computer Science at IIT Dhanbad in 2020.
 After that, I worked for three years as an ML engineer at Instabase and Walmart.
 Now, I'm pursuing an MS in Computer Science with a specialization in AI at NYU Courant.
 I'm also an adrenaline junkie who loves adventure sports.

+Pls visit work experience, research and projects sections to learn more about my work.

+If you are a hiring manager you should read this to assess if we are good fit.